marios-zindilis/website-sources/posts/champions-of-regnum/index.md

 ---
 title: Champions of Regnum
-Description: Free to play MMORPG Champions of Regnum
+description: Free to play MMORPG Champions of Regnum
 first-published: 2013-12-01
 ---